freebasic/fbfrog/readme.txt

 - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
-- report "(N declarations and M errors)" for each emitted file
 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
     - define/const/proc/var ids aren't re-used much, but type ids are.
 Perhaps